Kyushu University Academic Staff Educational and Research Activities Database

 Education:

-I give lectures on gastroenterology to medical students in kyushu university.
+I give lectures on gastroenterology and metabolic gastroenterology to medical students in kyushu university.
 I also instruct, supervise and evaluate their clinical trainings.
 Alternatively, I teach gastroenterological endoscopy and radiology to gastroenterology trainees.

 Research